 All students wishing to participate in co-curricular activities must meet the following academic criteria.
-Co-curricular activities for the purpose of academic eligibility include, but are not limited to: athletics, agriculture activities, music performances and concerts, drama productions, FFA, ASB officers, dances, class officer, activity nights, speech competitions, academic competitions, leadership class activities, club activities, school sponsored trips.
+Co-curricular activities for the purpose of academic eligibility include, but are not limited to: athletics, agriculture activities, music performances and concerts, drama productions, peer counseling, ASB officers, dances, class officer, activity nights, speech competitions, academic competitions, leadership class activities, club activities, school sponsored trips.

-- 1. A student academic ineligibility list is generated at the end of each six week grading period and provided to all teachers and advisors. - 2.
+- 1. A student academic ineligibility list is generated at the end of each six week grading period and delivered to all teachers and advisors. - 2.
 In order to maintain academic eligibility, students must: - a.
 Be currently enrolled in a minimum of 6 classes (28.5 credits for seniors with reduced schedules). - b.
 Maintain a 2.0 or higher grade point average. - c.
 No more than one grade of F. - 3.
 Each eligibility period will take effect Monday following the previous Tuesday's grade reporting due date. - 4.
-Parents are notified by letter at the end of each six-week grading period if their student is ineligible for the following six-week grading period.
-The student is also given their letter in their classroom. - 5..
-Students who wish to attend dances as guests of students at other schools must also meet Sierra's eligibility criteria. - 6.
-Ineligible students who attend a co-curricular event/activity will be subjected to disciplinary action which may result in not attending the next event/activity that they are eligible for.
+Parents are notified by letter at the end of each six-week grading period if their student is ineligible for the following six-week grading period. - 5.
+Students who wish to attend dances as guests of students at other schools must also meet Sierra's eligibility criteria.